ihmcrobotics/ihmc-java-ros2-communication/rosidl-typesupport-jython/readme.md

 This package provides the ROS2 IDL typesupport, backported to Python 2.7.
 A jar file with included Jython runtime will be built by Java.

-This is used by the
+This is used by the rosidl-typesupport-ihmc-pubsub-java library to provide a .msg to Java class compiler.

+This project uses Maven instead of Gradle, because the Maven Jython plugin (http://mavenjython.sf.net/compile) is used to package the Python scripts.

 ## Installation